-Do You Have a High EQ?
-5 Ways to Tell If You’re Emotionally Intelligent
+Do You Have A High EQ: 5 Ways to Tell If You Are Emotionally Intelligent

 What attributes do you ascribe to someone who you think of as intelligent?
 Do you think of them as really smart?
 Do they have to know a lot?
 Do they have to have a great memory?
 Understand math?
 Speak more than one language?